Mt. Yudono's yamabushi trail

 They will then have to cross a wild forest, climb down and up some ladders, cross a river, and undergo the waterfall training for the bravest ones.

 This hiking trail is perilous, especially the river and the ladder parts.
 We recommend being accompanied by a Yamabushi monk.
-Please don't attempt this if you have health conditions and/or don't have the appropriate climbing gear/yamabushi outfit.
+Please DO NOT attempt this if you have health conditions and/or don't have the appropriate climbing gear/yamabushi outfit.
 Children or people with a health condition SHOULD NOT attempt hiking this trail.

 Please remind that you will have water up to the knees and that you will have to climb a metal ladder after that.
 It can get very slippery, so be extremely careful when climbing.